-Mutually beneficial proximity, or even co-management alone is insufficient to establish a "direct connection" between the businesses and the class III gaming activity.37 Because IGRA is very specific about the lawful reach of a compact, we interpret these provisions as applying only to the spaces in which the operation of gaming actually takes place such as the casino floor, vault, surveillance, count, casino management, casino information technology, gaming device and supplies storage areas, that are "directly related to the operation of class III gaming activities" and therefore subject to regulation under IGRA and an approved compact (together, "Gaming Spaces").38 In performing this analysis, we keep in mind the Indian canons of construction and interpret this phrase to the benefit of the tribe.
-As such, we must construe this provision narrowly and not imply any diminishment of tribal sovereignty that does not exist.
+Mutually beneficial proximity, or even co-management alone is insufficient to establish a "direct connection" between the businesses and the class III gaming activity.
+Because IGRA is very specific about the lawful reach of a compact, we interpret these provisions as applying only to the spaces in which gaming actually takes place - roll of the dice and spin of the wheel - or in the spaces in which other activities directly related to gaming occur.
+In performing this analysis, we keep in mind the Indian canons of construction and interpret this phrase to the benefit of the tribe.
+As such, we must construct this provision narrowly and not imply any diminishment of tribal sovereignty that does not exist.

-Like many tribes, the Tribe has developed a casino resort complex, the Twin Pine Casino & Hotel.
-Beyond the Gaming Spaces regulated by the Tribe's Gaming Commission, the Tribe offers multiple restaurant options, a hotel, a bar and lounge, and a conference center.
-Absent the existence of Class III gaming under IGRA, no State civil regulatory laws or local government zoning ordinances, for example, would apply to the Tribe's hotel, its restaurants, conference center, or anywhere else on its Tribal lands.39
+Like many tribes, the Tribe has developed a casino resort complex, the Chukchansi Gold Resort & Casino.
+Beyond the casino floor where class III gaming is played by patrons on slot machines and various table games, and regulated by the Tribe's Gaming Commission, the Tribe offers multiple restaurant options, a hotel, spa, indoor/outdoor pool, and a conference center.
+Absent the existence of Class III gaming under IGRA, no State civil regulatory laws or local government zoning ordinances, for example, would apply to the Tribe's hotel, its restaurants, pool, spa, entertainment venue, conference center, or anywhere else on its Tribal lands.
+We conduct our review of the Compact against this backdrop.